vijiang/SI507-HW6/README.md

 * **When you enter input that isn't valid, you see an error that is red.
 Why is the error in red?
 Why is the response for valid inputs blue?**

-When an invalid input is encountered, the CSS class "error" is invoked, which makes the text red.
-If the input is valid, "good" is called, which will make the text blue.
+When an invalid input is encountered, the CSS class "error" is applied to the ``<p>`` element, which makes the text red.
+If the input is valid, "good" is applied, which will make the text blue.

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**